tfabiha/Shelling-Out-Commands/README.md

 	Inputs:  char *ary
 	Returns: Doesn't return anything :)

 	Handles and runs command line input that contains |.
+Only works with a single pipe.
 	====================*/

 dojo.c